zendframework/zf2-documentation/docs/languages/en/in-depth-guide/first-module.rst

 Now that we know about the basics of the Zend Framework 2 Skeleton Application, let's continue and create our very own module.
 We will create a module named "Blog".
-This module will display a list of database entries that represent a single music blog.
-Each blog will receive three properties: ``id``, ``text`` and ``title``.
-We will create forms to enter new blogs into our database and to edit existing blogs.
+This module will display a list of database entries that represent a single blog post.
+Each post will receive three properties: ``id``, ``text`` and ``title``.
+We will create forms to enter new posts into our database and to edit existing posts.
 Furthermore we will do so by using best-practices throughout the whole QuickStart.